danielz0102/vanilla-dropdown/README.md

 ## Usage

-First you create your dropdown menu with the following HTML structure:
+First, create your dropdown menu with the following HTML structure:

 ```html
 <div class="dropdown">